s99048100-code/aoc2025-day11-rtl/README.md

 # AoC 2025 Day 11 — Synthesizable Verilog RTL + Testbench (Staged / Pipeline-Style)

-This repository provides a **synthesizable Verilog RTL** solution and a **ModelSim testbench** for Advent of Code 2025 Day 11, prepared in a hardware-oriented manner for Jane Street’s Advent of FPGA submission.
-The implementation follows a **staged / pipeline-style** methodology: streaming text is parsed into a graph representation, transformed into hardware-friendly adjacency storage, then solved using topological ordering and dynamic programming (DP).
-A control FSM sequences the stages and drives bounded memories and counters, producing **Part 1** and **Part 2** results with explicit `busy/out_valid/overflow` status.
+This repository provides a **synthesizable Verilog RTL** solution and a **ModelSim testbench** for Advent of Code 2025 Day 11, prepared in a hardware-oriented manner for a reproducible FPGA-style submission.
+The implementation follows a **staged / pipeline-style** methodology: streaming ASCII input is parsed into a directed graph, transformed into hardware-friendly adjacency storage, then solved using topological ordering and dynamic programming (DP).
+A control FSM sequences bounded RAMs and counters, producing **Part 1** and **Part 2** outputs with explicit `busy/out_valid/overflow` status.

 ---